microsoft/PowerShellGetReal/AD-PowerShell-Lab/Labs/Module5.md

     ![JIT](./src/05-02-03-JIT.png)

     Notice the TTL number.
-After, this time reaches 0, AD will remove the person from the group, effectively removing their DNS Admin privileges.
+After this timer reaches 0, AD will remove the person from the group effectively removing their DNS Admin privileges.

-4. Now that we have given ourselves some rights.
-Lets try again to connect to the Domain Controller to manage DNS.
+4. Now that we have given ourselves some rights, lets try again to connect to the Domain Controller to manage DNS.

     ```PowerShell
     $dnsAdmin = New-PSSession -ComputerName ($env:LOGONSERVER).Split('\')[2] -ConfigurationName DnsAdmin